 In the Adventure Time episode "The Real You", Finn uses his magically-granted super intelligence to create a fourth-dimensional bubble.
-It looks like a cube wire-frame constantly inverting itself before it collapses into a black hole.
+It looks like a cube wire-frame constantly inverting itself (a tesseract) before it collapses into a black hole.

 Studies of the cosmic microwave background radiation suggest that it better fits a Poincaré dodecahedron than a sphere.

 To make the Poincaré dodecahedron more clear: you are floating inside a giant dodecahedron (a 12-sided polyhedron).
 When you get to an outer face you Wrap Around to the opposite face.
 Except the faces don't exactly line up, so you also rotate one tenth of a rotation.

 More aptly, it is to be observed that Euclidean geometry, mathematically speaking, is a special case: it only applies to forms in a space with zero curvature (for the two-dimensional case, a perfectly flat plane); something that is, strictly speaking, an abstract concept (in light of the fact that time and space are demonstrably curved by gravity.)
 Consider that you cannot, in Euclidean geometry, draw a triangle with three right angles, but it is perfectly possible on the surface of a sphere.